sdennett55/dev_blog/posts/create-a-blazing-fast-blog-from-your-own-static-build-system.md

 However, at the end of the day I kept thinking: how interactive do I need my blog to be?
 Does it really require a beefy frontend framework like React?

-I decided to write down what I want out of my blog, which can be summarised to this:
+I decided to write down what I wanted out of my blog, which can be summarised to this:

 - displays text and images
 - loads fast